Flying in comfort: What to pack and wear

 A tea bag of your favorite brew.
 Therese always has an extra mint tea bag in her carry-on.
 Black tea doesn’t get it if your throat is scratchy or you are feeling chilled.

 An empty compact water bottle or flask.
 Airline attendants aren’t necessarily as, well, attendant as they use to be.
 So pack along a compact water carrier and either fill it once you get past security or have the attendant fill it on his or her first pass.
 Airplane air is dry, and keeping yourself hydrated will always help you avoid allowing germs to nest.
 Carrying along a refillable container also avoids all that junk plastic!
 Then you can also use it at your destination.

+HITT Tip: You have to be constantly vigilant about germs.
+Take a look at a list of tips in our story, Travel hacks for fighting germs in public places and absolutely read our latest story Post-pandemic planning checklist for vaccinated travelers.
 Hand lotion and lip balm.
 This may be a girl thing, since Michael doesn’t seem to care, but Therese LOVES her tiny little tube of lotion and a tube of lip balm in her pocket on a flight or on travel.
 And she uses them constantly.
 Especially the hand lotion after using the hand sanitizer!

 Toothbrush, dental floss or other toiletry items.
 These choices are personal.
 Some people really feel just icky if they don’t brush their teeth.
 And have you ever had anything stuck between your teeth you can’t get it?
 Tiny dental floss packets to the rescue!
 Consider what will help you travel in comfort.